-The American citizen in the South is at heart more a barbarian than the negro whom he regards as a savage.
-Miss Wells gave some terrible instances yes the wholesale massacres, awful cruelties, persistent persecution.
+The lesson of toleration for native races is larger than the negro whom he regards as a savage.
+Miss Wells gave some terrible instances yesterday of wholesale massacres, awful cruelties, persistent persecution.

-The lesson of toleration for native races is always a difficult one for people who have reached an advanced stage of civilisation, and it seems to be especially repugnant to the citizens of the United States.
-Miss Ida B. Wells had a good deal to say on this subject to a sympathetic Birmingham audience yesterday, the subject in question being the emancipated negroes; but there is another native race whom the American people appear to dislike even more than "niggers," and that is the heathen Chinee.
+always a difficult one for people who have reached an advanced stage of civilisation, and it seems to be especially repugnant to the citizens of the United States.
+Miss IDA B. Wells had a good deal to say on this subject to a sympathetic Birmingham audience yesterday, the subject in question being the emancipated negroes; but there is another native race whom the American people appear to dislike even more than "niggers, that is the heather Chinee.
 There are no domestic laws against the yellow-skinned, almond-eyed emigrants from the Celestial Kingdom of the extreme severity of those which formerly disgraced the American Statute Book in its treatment of the negro race.
 It is still, it seems, a crime in the Southern States for black and white to intermarry, or even for men of different colours to ride in the same carriage, and public opinion and usage in those States prohibits coloured men from attending the same church services as the whites.
 There is also a double school system for whites and negroes, and, the administration of the law being in the hands of the former, we are not surprised to learn that there is considerable difference in the measurement of justice held out to the two classes of offenders.
 The Chinese, doubtless, are subject to many disqualifications also, and when Judge Lynch is on the road they have not much more mercy to look for than their black brethren; but on the whole they seem to have suffered less and experienced a larger measure of toleration than the negroes until the recent enactment of the Chinese Exclusion Law, prohibiting immigration from China, and requiring the deportation of all unregistered Chinese found on United States territory.
-Xust twelve months ago this Act
+Just twelve months ago this Act